 Some Sobering Statistics

-Below are some recent statistics provided by NHTSA about bicycle deaths.
-Think about it…Since most bicycle accidents occur between 6pm and 9pm because of a visibility or alcohol-related issue, don’t cut corners on illuminating yourself when biking at night.
+Think about it…since most bicycle accidents occur between 6pm and 9pm because of a visibility or alcohol-related issue, don’t cut corners on illuminating yourself when biking at night.
 And, assume the worst of drivers by cycling defensively.

 When shopping for a bike light or bike light kit, consider the following: